heldfer/motivation-story-app/README.md

 `$ firebase deploy`

-Use this command to deploy a firebase project
+Use this command to deploy our firebase project to the server

+`$ firebase serve`

+Use this command to run our firebase project locally